RobertOpitz/shinyRrisk/README.md

 ## Download

-## Starting shinyRrsik from command line
+## Starting shinyRrisk from command line

-## Starting shinyRrsik with RStudio
+## Starting shinyRrisk with RStudio